Anna Easter Brown

 Brown also completed graduate work at Columbia University.
 As an educator at the high school level in North Carolina for nearly 42 years, she had a critical role in teaching the next generations.
 With her outstanding qualifications, she maintained a high academic standard.
 Brown also developed exhibits to teach the community about African-American history.
 She helped found the YWCA in Rocky Mount, North Carolina, and expanded Alpha Kappa Alpha by founding a local chapter.
-These institutions created social capital.

 Early life

-Born on Easter in New Jersey, Anna Brown was the daughter of Beverly and Lawrie Brown.
-Anna Brown graduated from West Orange High School in 1897, with honors.
+Born West Orange, New Jersey, Brown was the daughter of Beverly and Lawrie Brown.
+She graduated from West Orange High School in 1897, with honors.
 She was well-prepared for Howard University, the top historically black college in the nation.
 It was a time when only 1/3 of 1% of African Americans and 5% of whites of eligible age attended any college.

 Founding of Alpha Kappa Alpha

 At Howard University, Brown worked as the chief evening librarian while she completed classes at the Teachers College Department.
 On January 15, 1908, Brown along with eight other women helped to found Alpha Kappa Alpha Sorority.
 Brown served as the first treasurer of the sorority.
 She also composed a sorority song.
 She helped write the final draft of the sorority's constitution and bylaws.
 During the planning sessions, she documented the sorority's history for the future.
 Brown graduated in 1909 with a B.Ed.